LoopKit/loopdocs/docs/installing.md

 Optional Step:  If you would like to commit customizations back into your GitHub repository, you can do that quite easily IF you used the GitHub desktop client to get your Loop source code.
 The advantage of doing this is that when Loop releases a new version, you can use GitHub to update your Loop’s code to the new version without needing to redo your code customizations.
 You will also have a copy of your customized Loop code available online if you need to do a Loop app rebuild while away from home.

-After you’ve made your customizations to your Loop code, go to the XCode Source Control menu and choose “Commit”.
+After you’ve made your customizations to your Loop code, go to the Xcode Source Control menu and choose “Commit”.

 ![Source](img/source_control.jpg)